Epping hotel migrant who sexually assaulted girl accidentally released from prison

 Epping hotel migrant who sexually assaulted girl, 14, accidentally released from prison

-A manhunt is said to be underway after Hadush Kebatu was released by mistake - leaving the justice secretary ‘furious’
+A manhunt is said to be underway after Hadush Kebatu was released by mistake, leaving the justice secretary ‘appalled’

 A migrant who sexually assaulted a woman and a 14-year-old girl while he was living at a hotel in Epping – sparking major protests – has been freed from prison early by mistake.

-Hadush Kebatu was meant to be sent to an immigration detention centre to be deported but was mistakenly released, according to reports in The Sun.
+Hadush Kebatu was meant to be sent to an immigration detention centre to be deported, but was mistakenly released on Friday.

-A major police manhunt is now said to be underway to bring him back in custody.
+Essex Police said he boarded a London-bound train at Chelmsford railway station at 12.41pm following the error.
+A major police manhunt is now underway to bring him back into custody.

+Sir Keir Starmer said the mistaken release is “totally unacceptable” and the Government is supporting police trying to track him down.

+“I am appalled that it has happened and it’s being investigated,” the prime minister said.
+“The police are working urgently to track him down and my Government is supporting them.
+This man must be caught and deported for his crimes.”

 Justice secretary David Lammy said he was “appalled” at the error and is working with police to find the criminal.